 An unusual settlement to say the least: Of the $200,000 payment the Baltimore Board of Estimates is expected to approve today, $150,000 will go toward Plaintiffs’ attorneys’ fees and costs and $50,000 will go to Healthcare for the Homeless, a charity just a few blocks from Baltimore’s City Hall.

-First, cool thing designating proceeds to charity.
+First, the cool thing is designating proceeds to charity.
 The odd thing is all the money not going to charity is going to attorneys’ fees.
-But the Plaintiff is now an employment lawyer in Rockville so my guess is that he is handling his own case.
+But the Plaintiff is now an employment lawyer in Rockville, so my guess is that he is handling his own case.
 Why the settlement would be couched as attorneys’ fees is a mystery to me.